actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 ## Bond Value Derivation

 In another instance, the annuity function might not help us, because our annuity function above does not take into account non-constant cash flows unlike the loan schedule above.
 Take a bond for example.
+It is assumed that the reader knows the basics of a bond.

 Assume we want to find a values over time of a coupon bearing bond with these characteristics:
 - A face value of $400$